lemrob/plastic_pollution_seasonal_variation/data/README_data.md

 This folder is **excluded from version control** via `.gitignore`, so you need to manually upload the data files to run the code!

+**Note:** Processed data files (*.pkl) that are required as inputs for the Streamlit app are included for convenience.
+To fully reproduce or update these files, please run the preprocessing notebooks in the prescribed order.

 # Data Folder Instructions